Bob Lonsberry: Controversies

 Lonsberry vocally supported Mike Lee's primary-election opponent, Tim Bridgewater, a businessman and former Chairman of the Utah County Republican Party.
 The Bridgewater Campaign subsequently pulled all its ads from radio station KNRS.

-Interest in Lonsberry's firing from KNRS was high, with over a thousand reader comments—several times the normal response—to Lonsberry's weekday blog.
-Fans also started a grassroots listener campaign with the objective of restoring Lonsberry to his position (bringbobbacktoutah.com).
+Over a thousand reader comments on Lonsberry's weekday blog supported restoring Lonsberry to his position (bringbobbacktoutah.com).
 Lonsberry returned to the Utah airwaves in February 2011 on radio station KLO 1430AM.

 On December 20, 2011, Lonsberry announced that he was doing his last morning broadcast on KLO due to an upcoming schedule change at WHAM.
 He no longer broadcasts in the Utah radio market.

 While the content of Lonsberry's Rochester and Salt Lake City shows were politically and socially conservative, his approach in two broadcast markets differed due to local content and interests.
 The former Salt Lake City show was more genteel and included frequent religious references whereas the Rochester show is more raucous and occasionally risqué.
 (On the WHAM show, Lonsberry frequently mentions his affinity for women's breasts.)
 He broadcasts his Rochester show from the WHAM studio, although he occasionally originates the program from his home.

-In November 2019, Lonsberry was ridiculed online after comparing the word “boomer” to the N-word.
-The phrase "OK boomer" had been used on the video sharing app TikTok by Generation Z and millennials to show their hatred toward baby boomers.
+In November 2019, Lonsberry said use of the word “boomer” was a slur comparable to the word "nigger", which provoked a strong response from critics.
+Lonsberry's comments were in response to use of the phrase "OK boomer" by Generation Z and millennials to show their disdain those of the baby boom generation.
 Dictionary.com chimed in on the controversy, noting that "Boomer is an informal noun referring to a person born during a baby boom, especially one born in the U.S. between 1946 and 1965" and "The n-word is one of the most offensive words in the English language."

-In April 2022, he was fact-checked after starting a debunked rumor on social media that a school district was putting litter boxes in bathrooms for students who identify as cats, sometimes known as "furries".
+In April 2022, he was fact-checked after starting a debunked rumor on social media that a New York school district was putting litter boxes in bathrooms for students who identify as cats, sometimes known as "furries".

+In October 2023, Lonsberry revealed that he received a permanent ban from Twitter.

 Author

 Lonsberry is a former columnist for the Rochester Times-Union.
 He currently writes a weekday column published on his own website.
-He has also been published in The Washington Times and on the National Rifle Association's website, nra.com.
+He has also been published in The Washington Times.